Glossmeter: History

 who in 1914 developed a means to measure the glare of paper.
 The Ingersoll "Glarimeter", the earliest known instrument developed for gloss measurement, was based on the principle that light is polarised in specular reflection.
 The instrument employed incident and viewing angles of 57.5° and used a contrast method to subtract the specular component from the total reflection using a polarising element.
 Ingersoll successfully applied for and patented this instrument a few years later in 1917.

-In 1922 Jones, during his study of gloss of photographic papers using goniophotometry, developed a glossmeter based on his research, which provided closer correlation to gloss ratings assigned by visual evaluation.
+In 1922 L. A. Jones, during his study of gloss of photographic papers using goniophotometry, developed a glossmeter based on his research, which provided closer correlation to gloss ratings assigned by visual evaluation.
 Jones's glossmeter used a geometric configuration of 45°/0°/45° whereby the surface was illuminated at 45° and two incident reflective angles measured and compared at 0° (diffuse reflectance) and 45° (diffuse plus specular reflectance).
 Jones was the first to emphasize the importance of using goniophotometric measurements in studies of gloss.

-Early work in 1925 by Pfund led to the development of a variable angle "glossimeter" to measure specular gloss which was later patented in 1932.
+Early work in 1925 by A. H. Pfund led to the development of a variable angle "glossimeter" to measure specular gloss which was later patented in 1932.
 Pfund's instrument, allowed the angle of measurement to be varied, but maintained the angle of view to the angle of illumination.
 Reflected light was measured using a pyrometer lamp as a photometer.
 The 'glossimeter' was the first to use black glass standards as a basis for reflectance setting.
 As the angle was variable this instrument could also be used for the measurement of sheen or specular gloss at near grazing angles.

 During this time, growing interest in this field resulted in a number of similar studies by other individuals each having their own method for gloss measurement, most of which published as technical articles in scientific journals of that time.
 A few of these also resulted in patents.

 In 1937 Hunter, as part of a research project for the U.S. National Bureau of Standards, produced a paper on the methods of determining gloss.
 In this paper he discussed instruments that were available at the time (including the ones mentioned previously) in relation to the classification of six different types of gloss.
 In this paper Hunter also detailed the general requirements for a standardised glossmeter.

 Standardisation in gloss measurement was led by Hunter and ASTM (American Society for Testing and Materials) who produced ASTM D523 Standard test method for specular gloss in 1939.
 This incorporated a method for measuring gloss at a specular angle of 60°.
 Later editions of the Standard (1951) included methods for measuring at 20° (high gloss) and 85° (matt, or low, gloss).
 ASTM has a number of other gloss-related standards designed for application in specific industries.

 In the paint industry, measurements of specular gloss are made according to International Standard ISO 2813.
 This standard is equivalent to national standards ASTM D523 (United States), BS 3900, Part 5 (United Kingdom); DIN 67530 (Germany), NFT 30-064 (France), AS 1580 (Australia), JIS Z8741 (Japan).